Thoughts on embracing abundance.

-I’ve lived in my current neighborhood for 5 years.
+I’ve lived in my current neighborhood for five years.
 It’s the longest I’ve ever lived anywhere in my entire adult life.
-I started off in one house and the landlord I was renting from let it go in to foreclosure.
-That’s a typical story for many within the past several years.
-But just as I was about to freak out, the place directly across the street opened up.
+I started in a house on one side of the street when the landlord I was renting from allowed it to foreclose without telling me.
+That’s a typical story for many renters during the great housing bubble burst in Southwest Florida.
+But just as I was about to freak out, a beautiful townhome directly across the street became available.

 “Pssst, hey cat.
-(Stray cats sound like mobsters from the Sopranos for some reason to me.)
-You should want a nice hot meal?
+(Stray cats sound like mobsters from the Sopranos, in case you didn’t know.)
+You should wanna a nice hot meal?
 I know a gal.
 She lives over there.
-Now,fuggedaboutit, Go meow under her window and she will run to get your food.”
+Now, fuggedaboutit, and go meow under her window, and she will run to get your food.”

-So he does.
+So, he does.
 I call him Remy.
-I’ve fed this cat for over 2 years now.
-He’s a very scary looking cat.
-Like something out of a Stephen King novel.
-He’s quite large and a dull solid gray color with dark yellow eyes.
+I’ve fed this cat for over two years now.
+He’s a scary-looking cat.
+He looks like something out of a Stephen King novel.
+His coat is a dull solid gray color highlighted with bright yellow eyes.
 I’ve thought he was a goner on more than one occasion.
-It’s not easy living in our “hood”.
-It comes complete with bobcats and panthers.
-But Remy is still standing.
+It’s not easy living in our “hood.”
+It comes complete with alligators, bobcats, and panthers.
+But Remy is somehow still standing.

 I’ve never once been able to touch him.
 He’s just wild.
-And when he shows up under my window in the morning and I make my way downstairs to feed him he cautiously watches as I set the bowl of food before him.
-He skittishly acts like he’s going to bolt at any moment in the event I pull out a gun.
-Then he hisses at me for good measure to let me know he’s gonna eat the food, but he’s NOT GONNA LIKE IT!
+But that’s okay.
+So am I. When he shows up under my window in the morning, and I make my way downstairs to feed him, he cautiously watches as I set the bowl of food before him.
+First, he skittishly acts like he’s going to bolt at any moment if I pull out a gun.
+Then he hisses at me for good measure to let me know he’ll eat my damn food, but he’s NOT GONNA LIKE IT!

 It’s just what we do.
-He acts like I’m going to murder him and I keep feeding him.
-Day after day after day.
+Remy acts like I’m going to murder him, and I feed him, day after day after day.

-One time, I was even sitting quietly on my couch reading and I guess he didn’t know I was there.
-I had the back door open so my regular two goofball, ginger cats could go outside.
-Remy sneaked in the house and took part in the all you can eat cat buffet in my kitchen.
-Then he proceeded to eat the piece of cheesecake left over from the night before that was still sitting on the counter.
+One day, I sat quietly on my sofa reading, and he didn’t notice that I was there.
+I had the back door open so my regular two goofballs, ginger cats, could go outside.
+Remy sneaked into the house and took part in the all-you-can-eat cat buffet in my kitchen.
+Then he proceeded to eat the piece of cheesecake leftover from the night before that was still sitting on the counter.

-Aren’t we all like that a little?
-We immediately assume all we want is not for us to have.
+Aren’t we all a little like that?
+We assume all we want is not for us to have.
 Maybe we don’t think we deserve it.
-Maybe we just don’t want to ask for it.
-But God has so much for our lives.
+Perhaps we just don’t want to ask for it.
+God has an immense amount of abundance for our lives.
 It’s there for the taking.
 But we don’t take it.
-We think we are resolved to sneaking around for our bare necessities.
-My friend the life coach calls it “scarcity thinking”.
+Instead, we resolve ourselves to sneaking around scraping for the bare necessities.
+My friend, the life coach, calls it “scarcity thinking.”

 Expect the best.
-Walk in the house like you own it.
+Walk into the house like you own it.
 Have some Filet Mignon.
 Go to the big bed and curl up in the sunshine coming through the window.
 The best is reserved for you.
 And there’s plenty of it.
 Someone else isn’t taking yours from you.
-Too many people think that way especially the ones I’ve noticed in the conservative writing business over the past couple of years.
+Too many people think that way, especially those in my business.
 They can’t be nice and help you because they assume it means less for them.
 That’s not true.
 It sows even more abundance.

 There’s no need to stay outside in the semi-cold any longer.
 You don’t have to keep your walls up and continue hissing at the world.

-Abundance, not to mention lots of purring, awaits.
+Abundance, not to mention lots of cat chow and purring, awaits.